Behold: the World's Biggest Archive of Skinhead Ephemera

 How did the book come into being, after all this time?

-Basically, I’ve got 3,750 bits of punk and skinhead ephemera, mostly from about 1976 to 1980.
+Basically, I’ve got 3750 bits of punk and skinhead ephemera, mostly from about 1976 to 1980.
 It’s taken about 18 months to go through all the material and it was difficult because we wanted to show all sides of the phenomenon.
-So that’s the earliest sort of incarnation of it, and then the revival and girls, and international aspects, and the anti-racists, the racists—we didn’t want to leave any stone untouched.
+So that’s – you know – the earliest sort of incarnation of it, and then the revival and girls, and international aspects, and the anti-racists, the racists – we didn’t want to leave any stone untouched.

 I think what we’ve ended up with is something that tells that story in an objective and neutral way.
 There is stuff in there which you could describe as toxic and they’re certainly not ideas any of us share.
 We’re not looking to be offensive or anything, we just want to present the material.